karegapauline/tools/docs/split_mds/Bumping_pipeline_version.md

+---
-## Bumping a pipeline version number
+title: Bumping a pipeline version number
+---

 When releasing a new version of a nf-core pipeline, version numbers have to be updated in several different places.
 The helper command `nf-core bump-version` automates this for you to avoid manual errors (and frustration!).